 Outdoor projects should still be on your radar.
 Both interiors and exteriors can be painted with lead paint.
 Even gardening projects around old homes can expose you to lead dust and chips.
 Installing a new playground, adding onto your home, and updating your curb appeal with a bright new hue can all put you and your closely situated neighbors at risk.

 Fixing up an older home can be incredibly rewarding.
 With all the DIY magazines, shows, and supplies readily available, is lead poisoning really something you need to worry about?

 According to the CDC, “lead-based paint and lead-contaminated dust are the most widespread and hazardous sources of lead exposure for young children in the United States.”
 The EPA states that lead can affect almost every organ and system in your body.

 Children and expectant mothers are especially at risk, but other adults and pets should still steer clear of lead paint and dust.

 Play It Safe.
 Test First.

 Whether you have a whole home renovation or just a few handyman projects on your list this spring, play it safe when it comes to your family’s health.
 If you live in or around Monterey, CA, lead paint testing and inspections are just a phone call away.
-Contact M3 Environmental Consulting to schedule yours today.
+Contact M3 Environmental to schedule yours today.